krawaller/accapp/presentation/source/chapters/30 - build step/sections/49 - refresher webdev.md

 ```
 var path = require("path");
-const WebpackNotifierPlugin = require("webpack-notifier");

 module.exports = {
-  // ... other stuff removed ...
+  // ... other stuff excluded ...
   devServer: {
-    contentBase: path.join(__dirname, "."), // the root for the server
+    contentBase: __dirname, // the root for the server
     watchContentBase: true, // so we reload if other stuff like CSS changes
     port: 9000, // it'll now be at http://localhost:9000
   }